AriFordsham/GHCWiki/semi-tagging.md

 - the GC and the RTS code to mask out the LSB pointer when dereferencing it,
 - the code generation to test the LSB bit and case expressions and avoid the indirect jump.

+(Simon, thanks for the example.
+I was hoping to not have to enter constructor closures but the second bullet example shows why entering constructors can still happen.
+However, can't the example just be `f xs = head xs`? --Alexey)

 ## Using more than one bit